20 Good Books For Middle Aged Woman Should Read This Year

 In fact, every girl had an Ashley in her heart when she was a girl, and she won’t realize until the end that she loves Ben Reid

 It's right not to look back.
-Memories make people sad, always worry about things, make people do nothing, have to indulge in the past.
+Memories make people sad, always worry about things, make people do nothing, and have to indulge in the past.
 She loves him, she needs him, but she doesn't understand him.
 She is so straightforward and simple, just like having eaten the wind over Tara and the river flowing by Tara, and even when she is old, she cannot understand a complicated matter.

 "Gone with the Wind," tells the story of Scarlett, the daughter of a plantation owner during World War II.
 Scarlett can be said to be the representative of independent women in that period.
 Through the love entanglement between Scarlett and Rhett, the novel successfully reproduces the civil war led by Lincoln and the social life in the southern United States.

 If I have children in the future, I will show them this book.
 I want him to know that no matter how the world changes, integrity, honesty, and kindness are the most precious qualities of a person.
 No sense of humor may not make him too likable, but having these three qualities is enough to make him have no regrets in his life.
 In the same way, they don’t need to be sleek, they only need to be respectful, and then society will give them a pass.

 Bravery is: you know you will lose before you start, but you still have to do it, and you have to stick to it anyway.
 You rarely win, but sometimes you do.

 "Killing a Mockingbird" is a novel published in 1960 by American female writer Harper Lee.
 The theme of the story involves serious issues such as racial inequality and rape, and its style is still warm and interesting.
 The novel is written in the first person.
 The narrator’s father Atticus Finch plays a morally upright role in the book and is also a model of upright lawyers.

 The first time I take it seriously and really envy a person's life.